-The Juvenile Review Board is a community-based program that provides juvenile offenders – who admit their guilt – with an alternative to Juvenile Court.
-Through a mediated process, the juvenile offender understands how their behavior harmed the victim and community, acknowledges that their behavior harmed others, and takes responsibility to repair the harm through direct or indirect action.
+The Juvenile Review Board is a community-based program that provides youth who have committed a juvenile offense the opportunity to make things right with an alternative to Juvenile Court.
+Through a mediated process, the youth understands how their behavior harmed the victim and community, acknowledges that their behavior harmed others, and takes responsibility to repair the harm through direct or indirect action.

 The program is open to Hartford youths ages 17 and younger who are first-time misdemeanor offenders.
 Youth are referred to the program by law enforcement officials.